Maternal health: Contributing factors

 The CDC cites multiple causes for the racial gap in maternal mortality.
-They say that most pregnancy related deaths are the combined result of 3-4 contributing factors.
-Some of these factors include higher rates of chronic conditions in minor communities, lower rates of prenatal care, and lower rates of insurance coverage.
+They say that most pregnancy-related deaths are the combined result of 3-4 contributing factors.
+Some of these factors include higher rates of chronic conditions in minority communities, lower rates of prenatal care, and lower rates of insurance coverage.
 Furthermore, teen pregnancy rates are higher in minority communities, which is a risk factor for pregnancy or birth complications.
 Black and Indigenous women can also encounter racial bias held by healthcare providers, which affects the quality of care given to treat or prevent a fatal disease.
 For example, an NIH report states that Black women are two to three times more likely to die of hemorrhage or embolisms during pregnancy or the postpartum period.
 Outside of provider-patient interactions, structural factors can contribute to the racial gap in maternal mortality.
 This includes the gap in access to primary and preventative care as well as other social determinants of health such as education and community support.
+Chronic conditions such as high blood pressure and hypertension can cause pregnancy complications and maternal morbidity, and these conditions arise from the effects of the weathering hypothesis.
+The weathering hypothesis also states a higher rate of preterm birth among Black pregnant people in the United States, which is not only dangerous for the baby but also has effects on the birth parent.
+A Black birth parent of a preterm baby is more likely to experience high blood pressure following a preterm birth and subsequent higher rates of coronary artery calcification.